ignacioriveros1/ignacioriveros1.github.io/_research/rents-and-politics.md

 ---
 layout: research
-title: Fiscally Progressive While Politically Regressive?
-Rethinking the Politics of Fiscal Rentierism
+title: Do Transfers Affect Local Politics?
+Reassessing Fiscal Rentierism in Chile
 category: [Working Papers]
-# pub_year: 2021
+# pub_year: 2023
-# journal: J. of Economic Geography (R & R)
+journal: LAPS (minor revision)
 coauthors: "Carla Alberti and Diego Díaz"
-abstract: Existing literature concurs that intergovernmental transfers breed rentierism when local governments receive more money in fiscal transfers than what they contribute in taxes to fund those grants.
-Nonetheless, there is a mismatch between the concept of fiscal rentierism and existing measures, which take the whole transfers local governments receive, lumping together tax and nontax income.
-We study the Fondo Común Municipal (FCM), an equalization grant in Chile, and provide a novel measure of fiscal rents that identifies what corresponds to a subsidy and, therefore, to nontax income.
-We revisit the rentier hypotheses, comparing the effects of FCM transfer and FCM subsidy on different outcomes.
-Our findings confirm that fiscal rents increase incumbency advantage.
-Additionally, we find that the association between rents and competitiveness disappears when using FCM subsidy.
-Lastly, both measures increase public spending.
-However, for all of our outcomes, FCM transfer significantly overestimates the effects of fiscal rents.
+abstract: Extant literature concurs that fiscal transfers affect governance when they grant subnational governments nontax revenue.
+Nonetheless, there is a mismatch between the concept of fiscal rents and existing measures, which consider the whole transfers local governments receive, including both tax and nontax revenue.
+We study the Fondo Común Municipal (FCM), the most important intergovernmental grant in Chile, and provide a novel measure of nontax revenue.
+We use this new measure alongside the whole FCM transfer to test the rentier hypothesis.
+On the one hand, we show that both measures increase the incumbent party vote share, although the effect of our measure is substantially smaller.
+On the other hand, we find that the FCM transfer has a strong impact on the probability of reelection and the competitiveness of elections, but this effect disappears when using our measure.
+Overall, our findings suggest that fiscal rents do not lead to strong electoral dominance.
 ---

-- **Manuscript coming soon!**
+-
 <!-- - **Media Coverage** : [VoX](https://jekyllrb.com/docs/datafiles/) -->